grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 1. In Grafana, **navigate to Alerting** > **Alert rules**.
 1. Click on **New alert rule**.
 1. Enter alert rule name for your alert rule.
-Make it short and descriptive as this will appear in your alert notification.
+Make it short and descriptive as this appears in your alert notification.
 For instance, **web-requests-logs**

 ### Define query and alert condition